gummikana/NoMoreMoney/rules.md

 5. Cash In of Investment Cards
 ------------------------------

 Starting with the player to the left of the Banker and going clockwise around the table, each player gets the option to cash in any number of their Investments.
-If a player decides to cash in an Investment card, they take the Gold bars from the card and place them in their personal Gold pile.
+If a player decides to cash in an Investment card, they take the Gold bars from the card and place them in their personal Gold supply.
 The Investment card is then discarded.
-This is the only way to get Gold bars from the Investment cards to your personal Gold pile.
-At the end of the game only the Gold bars in your personal Gold pile count towards your final score.
+This is the only way to get Gold bars from the Investment cards to your personal Gold supply.
+At the end of the game only the Gold bars in your personal Gold supply count towards your final score.

 6. Roll and Resolve
 -------------------